BettercareHealth/bettercare/maternal-care/test-1.md

 	1. On patients needing elective delivery, e.g. those with two previous Caesarean sections
 	1. On patients with a history of severe pre-eclampsia before 34 weeks gestation
 	1. In all of the above patients
-13. Which of the following results indicate active syphilis?
-	1. A negative RPR (VDRL)
-	1. A positive RPR (VDRL) plus a negative TPHA
-	1. A positive RPR (VDRL) plus a positive TPHA
-	1. A CIN III lesion on cervical cytology smear
-14. A positive RPR (VDRL) indicates the presence of syphilis if:
+13. A positive RPR (VDRL) indicates the presence of syphilis if:
 	1. The titre is 1:4 or more
 	1. The titre is 1:8 or more
 	1. The titre is 1:16 or more
 	1. Any titre is present
+14. Which of the following results indicate active syphilis?
+	1. A positive syphilis rapid test
+	1. A positive syphilis rapid test plus a negative RPR
+	1. A positive syphilis rapid test plus a positive RPR
+	1. A CIN III lesion on cervical cytology smear
 15. Syphilis in pregnancy should be treated with:
 	1. Nitrofurantoin (Macrodantin)
-	1. Benzathene penicillin (Bicillin LA or Penilente LA)
+	1. Benzathine penicillin (Bicillin LA or Penilente LA)
 	1. Tetracycline
 	1. Ampicillin
 16. How often should a woman at low risk, who lives near a clinic, visit the antenatal clinic between 28 and 34 weeks?